Vortex Comics: History

 Vortex was founded by 20-year-old high school dropout William P. "Bill" Marks of Toronto in 1982, with its first title being an anthology comic of the same name.
 Marks recalled, "[Comic books] had a lot of potential for growth that I could see.
 I could see a revolution happening.
 By this time Cerebus was doing extremely well.
 Elfquest was a runaway success in the bookstores and on the best-seller lists.
-Eclipse was just starting up and shortly thereafter Pacific Comics started to get quite big."
-Vortex received good distribution in both the U.S. and Canada, and the company proved to be a major force in Canadian comics publishing throughout the 1980s.
+Eclipse was starting up and shortly thereafter Pacific Comics started to get quite big."
+Vortex received good distribution in both the U.S. and Canada.
+The company proved to be a major force in Canadian comics publishing throughout the 1980s.

 Early issues of Vortex were edited by Marks himself (who later described them as "quite primitive") and received limited exposure.
 In 1983 Vortex redesigned their approach, employed Ken Steacy as editor, and added new titles like Mister X and Templeton's Stig's Inferno, as well as Templeton & Klaus Schoenefeld's Kelvin Mace and Matt Howarth's Those Annoying Post Bros.
 The first four issues of Mister X featured work by the Los Bros Jaime and Gilbert Hernandez.

 In 1986–1987, Vortex again expanded, adding titles such as Ted McKeever's Transit, Bill White's Kaptain Keen & Kompany, Howarth's Savage Henry, and the two-issue Peter Milligan series Paradax.
 More significantly, Vortex began publishing a full-sized version of Chester Brown's mini-comic Yummy Fur, bringing Brown's surreal, black-humor stories to a wider audience.
 In 1990, Yummy Fur was nominated for a Harvey Award (Special Award for Humor category).
 Around this time Vortex also began publishing book-length graphic novels and compilations.